evotekscreative/evooconnect2/README.md

 - **Issue Tracker**: [GitHub Issues](https://github.com/evotekscreative/epokonek/issues)
 - **Documentation**: This README and API documentation
 - **Development Team**: Contact any of the team members listed above

-### FAQ

-**Q: How do I reset my development database?**
-A: Drop and recreate your database, then run migrations again.

-**Q: Why am I getting CORS errors?**
-A: Ensure your frontend URL is listed in the backend's ALLOWED_ORIGINS environment variable.

-**Q: How do I add new API endpoints?**
-A: Create the handler in the controller, add the route in main.go, and update the API documentation.

-**Q: Can I contribute to this project?**
-A: Yes!
-Please see the Contributing section above for guidelines.

----

 *Built with ❤️ by the SMK Wikrama Bogor development